claudiarichardxx/Spell-Correction-Using-MED/README.md

 4. link        : default = links['birkbeck'] ; available: links['aspell'], links['wikipedia']
 5. df          : Optional, you can pass a pandas dataframe with columns 'words' and ''

+# To reproduce the results on Birkbeck:

+The program was run on multiple systems and the results were stored as json files.
+They are available in resuls\parts.
+We import the result files in the example run(examples\spellCheckUsingMED.ipynb) to show the calculation of the s@k metric.

+# Folders:

+1. Example run can be found in examples\
+2. Functions used are in utils\ and run.py
+3. main.py is the file you should be running, change the parameters
+4. data\ is where the data is stored
+5. results\birkbeckResults has results from our run

 # Optimizations:
 To optimize the time complexity of the algorithm, we implemented the following: